A topic from the subject of Physical Chemistry in Chemistry.

 Procedure:

-1. Place a sample of sodium chloride in a quartz cell.
+1. Place a sample of sodium chloride (NaCl) in a quartz cell.

-3. Place the cell in the path of the mercury lamp.
+4. Place the cell in the path of the mercury lamp's light beam.

-• The Franck-Condon principle states that electronic transitions occur much faster than nuclear motion.
-This means that the nuclei of the atoms involved in the transition do not have time to move during the transition.
+• The Franck-Condon principle states that electronic transitions are much faster than nuclear vibrations.
+Therefore, the molecular geometry remains essentially unchanged during the electronic transition.

-• By measuring the wavelength of the emitted light, we can determine the energy difference between the excited state and the ground state.
-This energy difference is equal to the electron affinity of chlorine.
+• By analyzing the wavelengths (and thus energies) of the emitted photons, we can determine the energy difference between the excited and ground states.
+This energy difference, after accounting for other energy contributions, provides an estimate of chlorine's electron affinity.

 Significance: